What Grief Looks Like and Ways to Navigate It

 The social effects of grief can be some of the hardest to navigate.
 You may find it hard to go to places that remind you of what you're grieving.
 Relationships may also change due to isolation or emotional strain.

-If prolonged grief is left untreated you may experience a decreased ability to function in daily living skills due to an increase in symptoms.
+If prolonged grief is left untreated, you may experience a decreased ability to function in daily living skills due to an increase in symptoms.
+If it continues to be harder for you to get out of bed or your relationships with others continue to deteriorate because of isolation, it might be time to get some outside help and support.

 How Can Grief Be Treated?

 When it comes to nonclinical grief, treatment is not typically required.
-However, if you are finding it hard to manage your symptoms, or feel that you may be experiencing prolonged grief, a counselor that specializes in grief can help immensely.
+Sometimes, just being in community with others is enough.
+However, if you are finding it hard to manage your symptoms or feel that you may be experiencing prolonged grief, a counselor who specializes in grief can help immensely.

 Where to Start?

-Reflect.
-Spend time reflecting on happy moments you had with the person or thing that you lost.
+2. Reflect.
+Spend time reflecting on the happy moments you had with the person or thing that you lost.

-Reconnect.
+3. Reconnect.
 Spend time with loved ones or create a new community that feels safe.
-Invest time into things that help bring joy and laughter into your life
+Invest time in things that help bring joy and laughter into your life.

 Previous